dwsdolce/guitar_tap/README.md

  ## To run this software from source:
  * Download the source code or clone the repository from https://github.com/dwsdolce/guitar_tap
  * Install python from https://www.python.org/
  * Open a cmd window or shell/terminal that can run python
- 	pip install numpy scipy pyaudio pyqt6 matplotlib
+ 	- pip install numpy scipy pyaudio pyqt6 matplotlib
-	python guitar_tap.py
+	- python guitar_tap.py

  **NOTE:** You may have to use python3 and pip3 on your system (MAC requires this).
- **NOTE:** On MAC you need to do:
+ **NOTE:** On MAC, before running pip you need to:
-  	brew install portaudio
+- brew install portaudio
- 	before running pip.
-The brew command makes sure that portaudio is installed on the MAC.